NPLB15008U Thematic Course: Experimental Molecular Biology I

 - Reflect upon the empiric basis of research within the field of biotechnology and understand and contribute to broader ethical and societal discussions on the use of biotechnology.

-Laboratory manuals including theoretical background for each practical exercise is made available on Absalon together with the research articles discussed in the journal clubs and a compendium for ethics and biotechnology.
+Laboratory manuals including theoretical background for each practical exercise provided on Absalon together with the research articles discussed in the journal clubs and a compendium for ethics and philosophy of science.
 The literature changes from year to year dependent on the chosen topics.

 “Principles and Techniques of Biochemistry and Molecular Biology Paperback”, Keith Wilson (Editor) and John Walker (Editor).